FAQ

 I have to provide information on research data management in my grant application.
 Can you help me?

-I do not want to put in a great deal of additional effort in order to fulfil these requirements.
+I do not want to put in a great deal of additional effort in order to fulfil these funding requirements.
 Can you facilitate this work for me?

 We cannot promise that it will be easy but we will do our best to make it as easy as possible for you.
-To do this, we will give you access to tools and information that will help you better manage, store and share your research data.
+To that end, UDE gives researchers access to various tools that will help you fulfil common funding requirements, such as archiving research data for 10 years via Coscine.

 Are there any templates or text modules that I can use in my funding application?

 Since every research project is unique and the requirements in the calls for proposals can vary greatly, there are no ready-made text modules that can simply be copied and pasted.
-However, on our page on data management plans, you will find checklists and templates from various research funding agencies that show what is expected of successful applications.
+However, on our page on data management plans, you will find checklists and templates from various research funding institutions that show what is expected of successful applications.

 Data management plans